huit/devops-vetting/interrogation.markdown

 4. Any other skills that you have that you think would be applicable to this position?

+5. What is puppet?

+6. What operating systems do you have experience with?
+What level of experience with each?

+7. Describe any cloud experience.

 ## Networking Questions

 1. Describe the "three way handshake" process that takes place when establishing a TCP connection.
 Bonus points if you can enumerate the state that the client and server at each phase of the process.

+2. What is the fundamental differnece between TCP and UDP?